Streaming Data Pipelines, Apache Kafka, Stream Processing, Real-Time Architecture, Data Ingestion, CDC

 • Compliance: Demonstrate handling for GDPR, CCPA, SOX

-Platforms like Conduktor centralize operational visibility, enabling teams to:
+Commercial governance platforms like Conduktor centralize operational visibility and control for Kafka ecosystems, enabling teams to:

 • Track consumer group offsets and lag via unified dashboards